DEATH AND DYING

 - There is often an emotional toll on boyfriends, partners, husbands and carers left behind

-We have been pleased, if surprised, to find a number of LGBT+ publication that specifically deal with treatment and care, dying and death, and planning:
+We have been pleased, if a little surprised, to find a number of LGBT+ publications that specifically deal with treatment and care, dying and death, and planning:

 Your treatment and care: planning ahead for the LGBT community | Opening Doors London